Degas’ Bathers Paintings: Realist Aphrodites

 A cool reception for Degas at the eighth Impressionist exhibition of 1886

-Degas took an uncompromising look at a modern woman bathing in 1886.
-Many critics, however, did not like Degas’ version of reality and attacked this painting and the others in the series for unusual viewpoints and obscure poses.
-The images were considered unsettling, ugly and contorted.
+Degas took a realistic look at modern women bathing in 1886.
+Many critics, however, did not like Degas’ version of reality and attacked the works for their unusual viewpoints and obscure poses.
+The images were considered unsettling, ugly and artificially contorted.

-Showing a real, active naked woman in a tub instead of an allegorical female nude located in an imagined idealised past was still a little too radical for many of them.
+Showing real, contemporary, naked women in modern domestic situations in tubs was still too radical for many of them.

 Degas drops out of the exhibition circuit

-Degas took no further part in set piece exhibitions after the last Impressionist show in 1886.
-He only showed at some low-key events with his dealers.
-He decided to no longer expose himself to the critical ridicule and humiliation that large public exhibitions attracted.
+Degas took no further part in set-piece exhibitions after the last Impressionist show in 1886.
+He only accepted invitations to some low-key dedicated events with his dealers.

-Because he no longer took part in shows, Degas’ seems to have relaxed a bit.
-Without dropping realism he now accommodated much more sensuality when he returned to one of his favourite themes: the nude female bather.
+Because he no longer took part in high-profile shows, Degas’ seems to have unclamped a bit.
+Without dropping realism he now featured much more sensuality in his nude bather works.

 Degas’ bathers paintings and feminine sensuality

-In the painting, the female subject is sitting on an oversized towel which is spread on a mustard coloured upholstered bench.
-Unusually — because with Degas’ bathers the viewpoint is normally from the back with the face hidden — we see a facing three-quarter nude view and the model’s face; she is looking up.
-She is having her long red hair combed by a maid whose head has been cropped.
+She is sitting on an oversized, thick towel which is spread on a mustard-coloured, luxury upholstered bench.
+Unusually—because with Degas’ bathers the viewpoint is normally from the back with the face hidden—we see a three-quarter nude view and the model’s face.
+She is looking up and having her long red hair combed by a maid whose head has been cropped.

-Here there is no bony angular frame; the subject has milky, silky skin and an elegant well-formed flowing physique.
-As well as making this bather easy on the eye, Degas has added a very definite sensual touch: as her head is being tugged back by the maid’s efforts to comb her long hair, she braces herself, hand on hip and knees locked together.
-Her resistance to the force of the maid combing her hair is shown by her left hand digging into her fleshy side.
+The bather is easy on the eye and Degas has added a sensual touch: as her head is being tugged back by the maid’s efforts to comb her long hair, she braces herself, hand on hip and knees locked together.
+Her resistance to the tug of the maid combing her hair is shown by her left hand digging into her soft fleshy side.

 Degas’ Woman Combing Her Hair.
 A female bather figure dries her long auburn hair hair.
 We see a back three-quarter view.
 The work is executed in pastel with the contours of the bather’s back and hips designed in a light green over pink and white skin.